wwoast/constantina/docs/ADMIN.md

 ## Installing Constantina

 ### List of Linux dependencies
 There are a handful of Linux packages needed (Debian/Ubuntu) to support the ones installed by Python:

- * `apt-get install libjpeg-dev libffi-dev libssl-dev`

- For use with uwsgi application servers, also install:

- * `apt-get install uwsgi uwsgi-plugin-python`
+ * `apt-get install libjpeg-dev libffi-dev libssl-dev uwsgi uwsgi-plugin-python`

 ### List of Python dependencies